By Published On: September 21st, 2020

 Intelligent Change Management

-In change management, we should move from relying on intuition to a more data-driven approach.
-Data can be analyzed and used to modify and adjust change tactics and plans.
-This idea becomes implementable by collecting the change data and having the change analytics at the heart of change management.
+Therefore, we can implement by collecting the change data and having the change analytics at the heart of change management.

 The Intelligence Framework